GreyHatSonawane/Bruteforce_Any_Website/README.md

     Enter a word which comes in successful login Url: dashboard
     ```

+    edit the username and password file and put your passwords to brute force or use Rockyou.txt

    *Follow the instructions after running the code.*

 ## ⚠️ Disclaimer